 - 15 Adorable Beginner-Friendly DIY Macrame Keychains

 About Macrame for Beginners

-Welcome to my blog macrameforbeginners.com, where I love to teach and inspire you to create your very own Macrame decorations.
+Welcome to my blog macrameforbeginners.com, where we love to teach and inspire you to create your very own Macrame decorations.

 New to Macrame?
 No worries, it’s super easy to learn!
-Check out my Macrame for Beginners Guide and learn the basic knots within 5 minutes.
+Check out all our Macrame for Beginners Guides to quickly discover the basics and get started right away!